mascam97/laravel-api-quotes/README.md

 - Implemented **Roles and Permissions** for administrator domain
 - Implemented **User administration** for administrator domain
 - Implemented **Activities** in user deletion for administrator domain
+- Optimized **Database Queries** with best practices and include queries in tests

 ---